michaelo/bass/README.md

 * Notifications:
     * Allow recipients based on a fixed set or the author of changeset?
     * Establish which variables shall be available
-* Separate service name between orchestrator, worker and job?
-Root span naming the pipeline should be enough to identify jobs
 * Top level of pipeline now gets its own additional span (after pipeline/step->node rewrite) - unclear if this is optimal.
 Either remove from generation, or provide visualization that takes it into account.
 * Improved orchestrator config handling:
     * Support pulling pipeline-config from URL
     * Live/periodic reload of config?
 * Implement pipeline change polling logic (will likely require local run-time state)
 * Evaluate Python as it was chosen for simple prototyping of logic flow and responsibilities:
-    * On the orchestrator/worker-side: Consider something more typesafe and efficient.
+    * On the orchestrator/worker-side: Consider something explicity typed (preferably more typesafe as well) and efficient.
 Likely C or zig.
     * On the job-side: it's treated as an executable, thus most languages/runtimes can do.
 But it need to support some given command line arguments + provide traces and logs to otelcol of choice
+        * TBD: make example utilizing bash or other languages for builds? consider combining with otel-cli for convenience.
 * Tempo
     * Increase max search interval:
     * query_frontend.search.max_duration (default=7d=168h)